imthatmage/Title-Generation-Using-Falcon7b-And-QLoRa/README.md

 # Generating the title of an article based on its brief description (abstract).
-Based on [Stepik Samsung AI NLP course](https://github.com/Samsung-IT-Academy/stepik-dl-nlp))
+Based on [Stepik Samsung AI NLP kaggle competition](https://www.kaggle.com/competitions/title-generation)
-## To create a title from your own annotation, you can use the command interface
+## To create a title from your own annotation, you can use the command line interface
 ```
 python generate.py
 ```